 Particulate matter consists of solid or liquid particles in the atmosphere, including smoke, dust, and aerosols.
 Particulate matter contributes to haze and is also associated with respiratory ailments including asthma.
 The smallest sized particles, PM 2.5, are the most dangerous as they can penetrate deeply into lung tissue.
 Particulate matter pollution in the Bay Area is at its highest level during the Winter Spare the Air Season (November 1st through the end of February), and the largest sources of winter particulate matter are wood burning (38%) and on-road vehicles (15%).

-- Six air quality pollutants are considered to determine good air quality, set by the U.S. Environmental Protection Agency: ozone (O3), particulate matter (PM10 and PM2.5), carbon monoxide (CO), nitrogen dioxide (NO2), sulfur dioxide (SO2), and lead (Pb).
+- Six air quality pollutants are considered to determine good air quality, set by the U.S. Environmental Protection Agency: ozone (O3), particulate matter (PM10and PM5), carbon monoxide (CO), nitrogen dioxide (NO2), sulfur dioxide (SO2), and lead (Pb).

-- In 2015, P.M 2.5 reached the “Moderate” range 32 days, although the county had zero days in the category of “Unhealthy for Sensitive Groups” for San Mateo County.
-Ozone levels reached the moderate range for two monitored days.
+- In 2016, PM 2.5 reached the “Moderate” range on 58 days, compared with 32 days in 2015.
+However, the county had zero days in the category of “Unhealthy for Sensitive Groups”.

-- All nine Bay Area counties increased their percent of monitored air days with “Good” quality from 2014 to 2015.
+- All nine Bay Area counties increased their percent of monitored air days with “Good” quality from 2015 to 2016, except San Mateo County.

 - The solid waste reported above includes content that is part of CalRecycle’s recycling program and everything disposed in landfill, including the materials used to temporarily overlay exposed landfills.